 The hysteric’s symptoms take on a myriad of presentations, including conversion symptoms

 where the conflict would be found in an otherwise physical form (for example, a verbal tic), mood disorder, or eating disorders.
-Obsession, on the other hand, takes the form of being “lost in thought,” so to speak, where the obsessive is captivated with their work, routines and rituals, or something else.
+Obsession, on the other hand, takes the form of being “lost in thought,” so to speak, where the obsessive is captivated with their work, routines, and rituals, or something else.
 As mentioned above, Freud also had other “minor” classifications for neurosis.
 Subsequent work in psychoanalysis has developed its views on the mechanisms that produce neurosis.
 Jacques Lacan, for example, viewed neuroticism as a kind of question that a person asks themselves about what it means to “be” this or that kind of person.

 In general, “neurosis” is no longer used as a diagnostic category by American psychologists and psychiatrists, and was removed from the American Psychiatric Association’s Diagnostic and Statistic Manual of Mental Disorders’ third edition in 1980 (last appearing as a diagnostic category in DSM-II).

-Some physicians hope the term “makes a comeback” and carries less negative connotation.
+Some physicians hope the term “makes a comeback” and carries a less negative connotation.
 The term “neurotic” can present in various ways and we will outline how the term is still used and how it can be helpful in framing human difficulties and suffering.

 The most important thing to distinguish when using the term “neurotic” is to know whether it’s referring to personality traits or character adaptations.